Team

 Before joining the faculty at SEAS she was a Research Social Scientist with the Pacific Northwest Research Station of the Forest Service where she investigated private landowners' wildfire risk perceptions and mitigation behaviors and the capacity of gorvernance networks to adapt to increasing wildfire risk.

-Visiting Professor of Practice, University of Michigan School for Environment and Sustainability
+Associate Professor, University of Michigan School for Environment and Sustainability

 Director, Institute for Sustainable Environment, University of Oregon